aristanetworks/avd/ansible_collections/arista/avd/extensions/molecule/eos_cli_config_gen/documentation/devices/host1.md

 #### IP Router Multicast Summary

 - Counters rate period decay is set for 300 seconds
-- Routing for IPv4 multicast is enabled.
+- IPv4 Multicast Routing is enabled.
-- Routing for IPv6 multicast is enabled.
+- IPv6 Multicast Routing is enabled.
-- Multipathing deterministically by selecting the same upstream router.
+- Multipathing operates deterministically by selecting the same upstream router.
-- IPv4 software forwarding is by the Software Forwarding Engine (SFE)
+- IPv4 software forwarding is handled by the Software Forwarding Engine (SFE).
-- IPv6 software forwarding is by the Software Forwarding Engine (SFE)
+- IPv6 software forwarding is handled by the Software Forwarding Engine (SFE).

 #### IP Router Multicast RPF Routes